What are you looking for?

 Cost of a Rwanda Safari

-A safari in Rwanda, the “Land of a Thousand Hills,” offers lush landscapes and extraordinary wildlife experiences, including encounters with endangered mountain gorillas.
+A safari in Rwanda, the “Land of a Thousand Hills”, offers lush landscapes and extraordinary wildlife experiences, including encounters with endangered mountain gorillas.
+Thanks to Rwanda’s extensive conservation efforts, the value of trekking permits reflects the premium quality of this unique safari experience.

 Key Factors for Setting Your Budget on a Rwanda Safari

-Destination and Activity Choice:
+Destination and Activity Choice

 Rwanda’s safari experiences can vary widely in cost based on the destinations you choose to explore and the activities you engage in.
 For example, gorilla trekking in Volcanoes National Park is a premium experience with permits costing $1,500 per person, reflecting the exclusivity and conservation efforts for the endangered mountain gorilla.